 For years, Mrs. Lydia E. Pinkham’s Vegetable Compound, made of alcohol and herbs, was one of the best known patent medicines of the 19th century.

 But because it was aimed at curing female complaints, it became the subject of ribald drinking songs.
-Eventually, a British comedy trio called The Scaffold updated the song into a commercial hit.
+Then in 1968, a British comedy trio called The Scaffold updated the song into a commercial hit, Lily the Pink.

 Lydia E. Pinkham